-- If contact with eyes: Flush with water for at least 15 minutes.
-Seek immediate medical attention if irritation persists. - If contact with skin: Wash affected area gently with soap and water.
-Seek immediate medical attention if irritation persists. - If breathing difficulty develops: Leave the area and move to a location with clean fresh air.
-Seek immediate medical attention if breathing difficulties persist. - Ingestion: Do not induce vomiting.
-Drink plenty of water.
-Seek immediate medical attention.
+- Eye contact: Flush with water for at least 15 minutes.
+Do not rub eyes.
+Seek immediate medical attention if irritation persists. - Skin contact: Wash affected area gently with soap and water.
+Do not rub or scratch affected skin.
+Seek immediate medical attention if irritation persists. - Nose and throat contact: If these become irritated, leave the area and move to a location with clean fresh air.
+Drink water and blow nose.
+Seek immediate medical attention if symptoms persist.